 Canine Hope is our signature programme dedicated to working with survivors of rape and sexual violence, with rescue dogs as our canine co-tutors.
 It is the reason Canine Perspective CIC exists.

 The aim of Canine Hope is to provide an innovative, constructive and proven resilience-building process of support to survivors of rape and sexual violence.

 Canine Perspective CIC was established in 2014 due to the success of a teen fiction novel, Reggie & Me, written by Marie Yates, one of our humans.
 The book explores the journey of a teenage rape survivor and the impact of her rescue dog, Reggie, on her recovery.
 The relationship and the principles behind the story led to requests for support from survivors and those living and working with them.
 As a result of this, Canine Perspective CIC was created.
-All of the profits from Canine Logic, Canine Progress and Love Learning from Dogs, funds our Canine Hope programmes.
+All The profits from our work funds sponsored places on all of our programmes.

 Canine Hope is delivered by Canine Perspective CIC with pop-up workshops across the UK every year.
 These workshops are available to people who are part of our virtual programme.
 We also work in partnership with charities and social enterprises working with survivors.
 We come to you and deliver the session(s) to a group of your clients, with a member of your staff team present.
 If you are interested in booking a Canine Hope programme or would like more information, please contact us.

 Why Dogs and Survivors?